Bar26/Mello-inspired-by-Trello-/README.md

 ### About Trello

-Trello is a project management app, using Kanban-style boards,allowing you to optimize work delivery across multiple teams and handle even the most complex projects in a single environment.
+Trello is a project management app, using Kanban-style boards, allowing you to optimize work delivery across multiple teams and handle even the most complex projects in a single environment.
 Each board is composed of lists which contain different tasks.
 Users can modify the board, move tasks and lists across the board with D&D, label tasks, add attachments, set deadlines and more.
 Members of the board can witness every change made live.
 Everything you see in Trello, you will certainly see in Mello!

 ### Features